danielbeardsley/service_contracts/development_service_contract.md

 All time spent performing Services and communicating with the Client is billable.

+	1. **Estimations**:
+	If an estimate is requested by the Client, the first 30 minutes of time spent preparing the estimate will not be billable.
+Time spent on an estimate beyond 30 minutes will be billable at the normal rate.

 4. **Copyright**:
 Client owns the copyright of all Products created while performing Services for the Client except in the cases noted below.